sleekmason/Lilidog/README.md

 - X-screensaver and other handy startup apps readily available through Lxsession Autostart in the menu.

-- Dmenu for an alternate menu source. - ALT + F2 pulls the full menu up, while ALT + F3 pulls up a <br/>
+- Dmenu and Rofi for alternate menu sources. - ALT + F2 pulls the full Dmenu up, while ALT + F3 pulls up a <br/>
-customized menu with only the most commonly used apps.
+customized Dmenu with only the most commonly used apps.
+ALT + F5 pulls up Rofi.

 - Thunar as default file manager, with Pcmanfm and Spacefm as alternatives.
 Custom right-click <br/> options for each are already enabled.
 See what you like best.